afa5e/Million-Dollar-Hot-Seat/README.md

-  The term "pixel" is an abbreviation of?|picture element The theory that processing power would double every 18 months is called?|Moore's law The rate that the fetch-execute cycle occurs is governed by which system or entity?|System clock
+  The term "pixel" is an abbreviation of?|picture element The theory that processing power would double every 18 months is called?|Moore's law The rate that the fetch-execute cycle occurs is governed by which system or entity?|System clock How many cores are there in a 6th Gen i5 CPU?|Ranging from 2-4

   [Return to the top.](#million-dollar-hot-seat)